Viet-Samle/CPSC474-Project-2-MPI-Lamport/README.md

 California State University, Fullerton

 ## Background
 The goal of this project was to implement Lamport's Logical Clock Calculate using MPI.
 The idea was to improve the performance of the original algorithm.
-Since most of the work done was parallelizable, this was a perfect fit for MPI. _[Insert link to Lamport's project 1 here]_
+Since most of the work done was parallelizable, this was a perfect fit for MPI. _[Project 1 - Lamport Implementation](https://github.com/Viet-Samle/Lamport-s-Logical-Clock)_

 ## Implementation